-Dr Tracey Sempowicz joined USC in January 2017, and is lecturing in the areas of Human Development and Learning, Inclusive Education and Professional Experience.
+Dr Tracey Sempowicz USC in January 2018, and is lecturing in the areas of Human Development and Learning, Inclusive Education and Professional Experience.

-Tracey's PhD employed an interpretive qualitative research design using focus group interviews, a multi-case study (10 adoptive families) and document and drawing analysis.
+Tracey’s PhD employed an interpretive qualitative research design using focus group interviews, a multi-case study (of 10 adoptive families) and document and drawing analysis.
 Conceptual understandings of attachment and trauma, childhood development and social constructionism formed the framework for data analysis.

-Tracey is currently working on two collaborative research teams (QUT/USC) to achieve grant outcomes: (1) 2017 DET Horizon grant led by Dr Judith Howard (QUT), titled: “Requirements for a state-wide framework for Trauma-Informed Practice (TIP) in Queensland Schools”.
-(2) Research Potential Grant led by Dr Mallihai Tambyah (QUT), titled: “Students affected by complex trauma: the role of teachers’ professional agency in implementing curriculum”.
+Tracey has worked on two collaborative research teams (QUT/USC) to achieve grant outcomes (1) DET Horizon grant led by Dr Judith Howard (QUT) titled “Requirements for a state-wide framework for Trauma-Informed Practice (TIP) in Queensland Schools”.
+(2) She is currently working on: (2) Research Potential Grant led by Dr Mallihai Tambyah (QUT), titled: “Students affected by complex trauma: the role of teachers’ professional agency in implementing curriculum”.